oaixZhang/COMPASS/README.md

 # iCOMPASS
 A composite model for the diagnoses of AD.
+It's an implementation of paper, iCOMPASS: A computational model to predict the development of Alzheimer’s disease spectrum with clinical, genetic and image features.

 We uesd ADNI data in this project. dataprocess.py is for data preprocessing.